pfheatwole/thesis/source/introduction.rst

 rely on *heuristics*: approximation methods that rely on the wind field containing features with some explicit structure that can be detected based on particular patterns of the paraglider motion.
-For example, thermal detectors may require a minimum sink rate, or total altitude gained; horizontal wind estimators may require that the glider was circling at a fixed airspeed, etc.
+For example, thermal detectors may require a minimum sink rate or total altitude gained, and they are forced to make strong assumptions about the state and parameters of the glider (such as average sink rate).
+Horizontal wind estimators may require that the glider was circling at a fixed airspeed.
+Other methods may try to fit the vertical and horizontal components simultaneously; for example, one method assumes a circling glider is accurately coring a thermal that is inclined with respect to the wind, so fitting a thermal model.

 To avoid false positives, heuristic-based feature detectors typically introduce constraints on the motion such as minimum duration, minimum number of cycles,